zeevfischer/Ex4_oop/README.md

 #### option 1
 step 1: downlode the folowing content of this reposetor to your laptop
 step 2: place all the fille in a progect folder ass is note changnig any fill or order can couses problems
+make shore to locate the server and the data folder in the same folder
 step 3: open the terminal in your work space (pycharm for exampel)
 step 4: run the folowing: python Ex4.py 11